au-ts/sel4_profiler/toperf/README.md

     - period: refers to how often sample data is sampled
     - ips: the callstack of the program at the time the sample was recorded.
 This is recorded to a maximum depth of 16.
     - nr: the number of instruction pointers within the callstack.

+## Mmap Events
+Mmap events are required for symbol resolution on perf.
+We falsely create an mmap event, in which the elf path gets mapped to a particular memory region corresponding to a pd.
+The actual mmap base we use is important, and it must line up with whatever base is used in the elf.

+Currently, we set the base to 0x1f0000, which is the start address of our protection domains.

 ## Credit